The DIDIER families from Beckerich, Luxembourg to Evanston, Illinois

 These newly acquired areas were formerly swamp land.
 At the lowest trough, four blocks further west, along what's now McCormick Blvd., there was a ditch that drained the swamp northward into the lake (see little diagonal line at top left.)

-The original ditch became a railroad line by 1890.
+The original ditch site became a railroad line by 1890.

-The North Shore Channel Project, constructed between 1907 and 1909, straightened and deepened the ditch to below the height of Lake Michigan.
+The North Shore Channel Project, constructed between 1907 and 1909, straightened and deepened the ditch to below the level of Lake Michigan.
 It was extended southward to the Chicago River.
-With its direction reversed, fresh lake water now flowed into the canal, flushing the water into the Chicago River system.
+With its direction reversed, the canal now carries fresh lake water southward into the Chicago River system.

 In contrast Ridge Ave. was a glacial moraine.
 Everything west of Wesley was originally forest land.
 (See green line on 1840 map.)
 During high-water times only Ridge Ave and Chicago Ave to the east (Clark Street in Chicago) were passable.